The Biblical Witch of Endor: Contacting the Spirit of a Prophet

 A Legend in Ancient Books

-She is not named in the passages, but in the rabbinical tradition, she was perhaps the mother of Abner, the cousin to Saul and commander-in-chief of his army.
+She is not named in the passages, but in the rabbinical tradition, she was perhaps the mother of Abner, Saul’s cousin and commander-in-chief of his army.
 She could also have been Sedecla, the daughter of a priest of Madian.
 Her name was connected with the Canaanite village Endor (or En Dor, Ein Dor), which was located in the Jezreel Valley in Lower Galilee, Israel.

 Saul was the legendary first king of a United Kingdom of Israel and Judah.
-His reign is dated to the late 11th century BC, but this is not sure.
+His reign is tentatively dated to the late 11th century BC.
 Both Saul and the Witch of Endor appear as historical persons, not just legends.